 Apple Film Group Listed by lamashtu Ransomware Group

-On April 25, 2026, the lamashtu ransomware group added Apple Film Co., Ltd. to its public leak site, confirming that internal files had been exfiltrated from the Taiwanese manufacturer of polyethylene plastic bags and films.
+On April 25, 2026, the lamashtu ransomware group added Apple Film Co., Ltd. to its public leak site, claiming that internal files had been exfiltrated from the Taiwanese manufacturer of polyethylene plastic bags and films.

 Public reporting indicates the company, which produces HDPE, LDPE, and LLDPE products, suffered a ransomware intrusion in which attackers copied internal documents before encrypting systems or demanding payment.
 The listing appeared on the group’s onion site, hosted at a Tor address tracked by ransomware.live.
-No exact victim count or list of specific files has been published, but the presence on the leak site signals that exfiltrated data is now available for download or further extortion.
+No exact victim count or list of specific files has been published, but the presence on the leak site signals that exfiltrated data may now be available for download or further extortion.
 Available reporting describes the incident as part of lamashtu’s ongoing campaign of naming and shaming organizations that do not meet its payment deadlines.

 Why This Matters for You and Your Family

 Even though Apple Film Co., Ltd. is a business, its internal files often contain information that touches ordinary people.
 Vendor lists, employee records, customer contracts, or partner spreadsheets can include names, addresses, phone numbers, email accounts, and sometimes payment details.
 Once those records reach a ransomware leak site, they circulate quickly among data brokers, identity thieves, and doxxing communities.
-Any exposed personal data from this breach can be combined with information already circulating from earlier incidents, increasing the chance that you or someone in your household appears in targeted fraud attempts or harassment campaigns.
+Any exposed personal data from this claimed breach can be combined with information already circulating from earlier incidents, increasing the chance that you or someone in your household appears in targeted fraud attempts or harassment campaigns.

 The Doxxing and Identity-Chain Risks